Write-Host

 Gray, DarkGray, Blue, Green, Cyan, Red, Magenta, Yellow, White

-Starting in PowerShell 5.0, Write-Host is a wrapper for Write-Information .
+Starting in PowerShell 5.0, Write-Host also acts as a wrapper for Write-Information.
 You can now use Write-Host to emit output to the information stream, but the $InformationPreference preference variable and InformationAction common parameters do not affect Write-Host messages.

 So in effect Write-Host is always set to Continue and will always display, unless stream 6 is redirected.